pat149/OpenScan_Classic_Premium/README.md

 - higher modularity concerning the size of the scanner
 - printing without any supports

 So I redesigned the Classic version from scratch on.
-No parts of the original have been reused in order to
+No parts of the original have been reused in order to make room for improvements while simultaneously keeping the original shape and functionality.

-## Detailed changes to the original OpenScan Classic
+## Assembly instructions
+> [!NOTE]
+> Coming soon!